-59. WFP will provide unconditional food assistance to the most food-insecure, crisis-affected populations.
-WFP's life-saving assistance will be complemented by income-generating and vocational training targeting women and adolescent girls and boys who have been identified as particularly vulnerable to protection risks and food insecurity in order to increase their self-reliance.
+60. WFP will provide unconditional food assistance, using CBTs where appropriate, to the most food-insecure, crisis-affected populations.
+WFP's life-saving assistance will be complemented by income-generating and vocational training, including the use of cash grants, targeting women and adolescent girls and boys who have been identified as particularly vulnerable to protection risks and food insecurity in order to increase their self-reliance.